gchq/stroom-docs/content/en/docs/user-guide/content/finding-things.md

 ### Word Boundary Matching

 If the user input is prefixed with a `?` character then word boundary matching will be employed.
-This approache uses upper case letters to denote the start of a _word_.
+This approach uses upper case letters to denote the start of a _word_.
-If you know the some or all of _words_ in the item you are looking for, and their order, then condensing those _words_ down to their first letters (capitalised) makes this a more targeted way to find what you want than the characters anywhere matching above.
+If you know some or all of the _words_ in the item you are looking for, and their order, then condensing those _words_ down to their first letters (capitalised) makes this a more targeted way to find what you want than the characters anywhere matching above.
 Words can either be separated by characters like `_- ()[].`, or be distinguished with `lowerCamelCase` or `upperCamelCase` format.
 An upper case letter in the input denotes the beginning of a _word_ and any subsequent lower case characters are treated as contiguously following the character at the start of the word.